pete6184/D3_Data_Journalism_Challenge/README.md

 ## Requirements & Summary

-This project erquired the use of Javascript and coding through a code editor.
+This project required the use of Javascript and coding through a code editor.

 ![Newsroom](https://media.giphy.com/media/v2xIous7mnEYg/giphy.gif)